ymzhong66/ymzhong66.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

- Hello, I am HanQing Wang, an incomming master student in the Visual & Data Intelligence (<a href="https://vdi.sist.shanghaitech.edu.cn/">VDI</a>) Center, HCVLab advised by <a href="https://faculty.sist.shanghaitech.edu.cn/faculty/wangjingya/">Jingya Wang</a>.in ShanghaiTech.Before that, I got my bachelor's degree
+ Hello, I am Hanqing Wang, an incomming master student in the Visual & Data Intelligence (<a href="https://vdi.sist.shanghaitech.edu.cn/">VDI</a>) Center, HCVLab advised by <a href="https://faculty.sist.shanghaitech.edu.cn/faculty/wangjingya/">Jingya Wang</a>.in ShanghaiTech.Before that, I got my bachelor's degree
             at School of Artificial Intelligence and Automation, Huazhong University of Science and Technology <a href="http://aia.hust.edu.cn/">HUST AIA</a>, I'm currently interested in artificial intelligence, computer vision, machine learning, and their applications in robotics.
             If you have any questions, feel free to drop me an email!

 # 🔥 News
 - *2025.02*: &nbsp;🎉🎉1 paper accepted to CVPR 2025.
+- *2025.02*: &nbsp;🎉🎉I was honored to be a reviewer in ICLR 2025 workshop for sci-llm.
+- *2024.06*: &nbsp;🎉🎉I was honored to be selected as an outstanding graduate in HUST.

 # 📝 Publications